-Simmer some more Add the water, stock, and saffron and simmer for another hour.
+Add the water and stock, and simmer for another hour.

 Using tongs, remove the chicken thighs to a cutting board and let them cool until you can safely handle.
 Remove and discard the bones, shred the meat by hand, and return the chicken to the pot.

-Finish with salt, lemon zest, lemon juice, bitters, tomatoes and parsley.
+Finish with salt, lemon zest, lemon juice, and bitters.
 This soup base is perfect for freezing and subsequent "doctoring."

 Step by Step: Making a Parchment Lid 1) Pull out a sheet of parchment paper a little wider than the container you're "lidding."
 2) Fold the paper in half...
 3) ...and again.
 4) Fold across as to mock a paper airplane, being mindful to align the folded edges.
 5) Fold the parchment over and over, until it becomes diffcult to create a seam.
 6) Snip off the tip.
 This creates a little steam hole so the lid won't blow off a simmering pot.
 7) Place the tip of the lid at the center point of the pot, then trim the far end so the lid will fit the pot exactly.
 8) Unfold your lid.
 You'll know you folded it the wrong way if it ends up as two halves.
 9) Place the lid in contact with the food you're cooking.